hbulpf/HSDocker/README.md

-# HSDocker
+# Hadoop, Spark with Docker in Action
-Hadoop, Spark with Docker in Action
+The goal of this repo is to build a bigdata platform using docker quickly.